 The device that would evolve into the familiar computer trackball and TrackPoint started as the pointing stick, which was invented by IBM computer scientists Ted Selker and Joe Rutledge in 1984.
 The tiny ball, which sits nestled between the G and H keys on a QWERTY keyboard, allowed users to interact with their graphical user interface directly from their keyboards.

 The computer age can be split into two eras: before 1984 and after.
 That was the year Apple released the Macintosh computer.
-Prior to the Macintosh, which was the first affordable computer ever to come with a graphical user interface and a mouse, computers were only designed for businesses, techies, and experts.
-The Macintosh, however, made computers available for the average person in the average household.
+Before the Macintosh, which was the first affordable computer ever to come with a graphical user interface and a mouse, computers were designed only for businesses, techies, and experts.
+The Macintosh made computers available for the average person in the average household.

 The best-known member of the anti-cholesterol statin family of drugs, Lipitor is the biggest-selling prescription drug in history.
 Countless patients at high risk for heart disease have extended their lives by taking Lipitor, which is now prescribed to 80 out of every 1,000 people.
 The drug was first synthesized by Dr. Bruce Roth for Warner-Lambert, a drug company with American roots dating back to the 1800s.
 Pfizer acquired Warner-Lambert in 2000.